ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Client-RS Secure Communication ## {#sec-client-rs-secure-communication}

-When previously joining the OSCORE group, both the client and the RS have already established the related Group OSCORE Security Context to securely communicate as group members.
+As members of the OSCORE group, both the client and the RS have established the related Group OSCORE Security Context to securely communicate in the group.
 Therefore, they can simply start to securely communicate using Group OSCORE, without deriving any additional keying material or security association.

-If either of the client or the RS deletes an access token (e.g., when the access token has expired or has been revoked), it MUST NOT delete the related Group OSCORE Security Context.
-The client MAY request a new access token from the AS, to be uploaded to the RS for re-enabling access to protected resources for the client.
+If the client or the RS deletes an access token (e.g., when the access token has expired or has been revoked), it MUST NOT delete the related Group OSCORE Security Context.
+If the client deletes an access token, the client MAY request a new access token from the AS, to be uploaded to the RS for re-enabling access to protected resources for the client.

 ### Client Side

 After having received the 2.01 (Created) response from the RS, following the POST request to the authz-info endpoint, the client can start communicating with the RS, by sending a request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When communicating with the RS to access the resources as specified by the authorization information, the client MUST use the Group OSCORE Security Context of the pertinent OSCORE group, whose Gid was specified in the 'context_id' parameter of the access token request.
+When communicating with the RS to access the resources as specified by the authorization information in the access token, the client MUST use the Group OSCORE Security Context of the OSCORE group pertaining to the access token, i.e., the group that the client referred to when requesting the access token to the AS (see {{sec-c-as-token-endpoint}}).

 ### Resource Server Side